co119/Standards/platforms/hosting/hosting-migration-2021.md

 1. In the `Command Prompt`, type `ipconfig domain.com` (replace `domain.com` with the domain you are testing)
 1. Press `Enter`
 1. In the results, look for the line labeled `IPv4 Address` and make sure it matches the IP address set in your `hosts` file
+1. If the IP address is not correct, verify that you edited the `hosts` file correctly

 #### On Mac